eser/laroux.js/README.md

 ## For Users

+`laroux.js` is right for you if you:

+- Complain people who do not know the difference between jQuery and Javascript.
+- Love working with more compact, organized libraries in smaller sizes (26K).
+- Want working with native DOM objects instead of wrappers.
+- Get pace with debug console's autocomplete/fluent typing.

 ### Demos

-See [GitHub Page](https://larukedi.github.io/laroux.js/) for feature demonstrations.
+See [GitHub Page](https://larukedi.github.io/laroux.js/) for feature demonstrations and benchmarks.

 ### Documentation